aspose-total/Aspose.Total-Products/total/en/cpp/conversion/cgm-to-pcl/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export CGM to PCL" h2="Render CGM to PCL within C++ applications without requiring any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert CGM to PCL</h2>

+The PCL (Printer Command Language) file format is a page description language used to control the printing of documents on a wide range of printers and other output devices.
+It is a popular format for printing documents, as it is supported by a wide range of printers and other output devices.
+PCL files are also more compact than other file formats, making them ideal for sending over the internet.

+<h2>How Aspose.Total Helps for CGM to PCL Conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of file format automation libraries that enables C++ developers to easily convert CGM to PCL.
+It includes the powerful Aspose.PDF for C++ API, which can be used to convert CGM files to DOC, and the advanced Word Document Processing API, Aspose.Words for C++, which can be used to export DOC to PCL.

+The Aspose.PDF for C++ API provides a wide range of features for manipulating PDF documents, including the ability to convert CGM files to DOC.
+It also supports a wide range of other file formats, including HTML, XPS, and SVG.
+The API also provides a range of features for manipulating PDF documents, such as adding text, images, and annotations.

+The Aspose.Words for C++ API provides a range of features for manipulating Word documents, including the ability to export DOC to PCL.
+It also supports a wide range of other file formats, including HTML, RTF, and ODT.
+The API also provides a range of features for manipulating Word documents, such as adding text, images, and tables.

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries allows C++ developer to convert CGM to PCL in two simple steps.
-Firstly, you can use [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/) API to convert CGM file format to DOC.
-Secondly, by using advanced Word Document Processing API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOC to PCL.
+Aspose.Total for C++ makes it easy for C++ developers to convert CGM to PCL in two simple steps.
+Firstly, they can use the Aspose.PDF for C++ API to convert CGM files to DOC.
+Secondly, they can use the Aspose.Words for C++ API to export DOC to PCL.
+This makes it easy for C++ developers to quickly and easily convert CGM to PCL.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}